Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

 • Space your plants well apart to ensure good ventilation and plant them in a sunny spot to prevent humid conditions

-• Weed regularly around your lettuce plants, ideally by hand, to help the area to dry quicker after rain
+• Weed regularly around your lettuce plants, ideally by hand, to help the area dry quicker after rain

 • Water your lettuce from underneath, to avoid the leaves getting wet